-Although I try to eat healthy most of the time, the holiday season has a way of turning those good intentions upside down.
+Although I try to eat healthy most of the time, the Holiday Season has a way of turning those good intentions upside down.
 It starts with one shortbread cookie, then a tiny piece of fudge, and the next thing I know, I’m eating handfuls of caramel popcorn.
 Oops!

 One has to be sensible about these kinds of things, though.
 We lead busy lives that often require running out the door with coffee in hand along with a store-bought granola bar to eat along the way.
-I work from home, so my morning routine allows for healthy things like green smoothies or steel cut oats or quinoa breakfast pudding.
-But, for many, that simply isn’t the case.
+Did you know those things are often packed full of refined sugar and ingredients I can barely pronounce?
+Yikes!

 Chocolate Oat Breakfast Bars (gluten-free)